Publication

 Candace Hooper, PharmD, BCOP, BCPS, oncology clinical pharmacist of malignancies and BMT at Baylor University Medical Center in Dallas, Texas, added that she has observed that when patients are diagnosed later in their disease state, responses to bsAbs may not be positive.
 For this reason, diagnosing patients earlier so that they can respond to bsAbs at the fifth line is important.1

 Hinojosa said that another bsAb to keep an eye on is linvoseltamab (REGN5458; Regeneron Pharmaceuticals).
-Unlike the other 3 bsAbs, linvoseltamab is not a BCMA or GPRC5D agent.1
+Unlike the other 3 bsAbs, linvoseltamab is a BCMAxCD3 T-cell engager (TCE).1

 When treating patients with multiple myeloma with bsAbs, the panelists expressed that the pharmacist’s role varies among health centers.
 Pearl Abraham, PharmD, BCPS, BCOP, clinical pharmacy specialist at UT Southwestern, said that at her center, pharmacists tend to be primarily responsible for recording information in electronic health records (EHRs).
 She explained that at times, there are 3 or more pharmacists who take care of a patient, dispense treatments, and routinely check in with them.1